edg1983/GREEN-VARAN/docs/nextflow_workflow.rst

     | A json config file for GREEN-VARAN tool
 --greenvaran_dbschema JSON_FILE
     | A json db schema file for GREEN-VARAN tool
+--nochr
+    | Chromosome names in the input file do not have chr prefix
+--prioritization_strategy
+    | Set prioritization strategy [levels, pileup]
 --resource_folder
     | Specify a custom folder for the annotation files
     | Default is the resources folder in GREEN-VARAN main folder